Transition of Magnetic Reconnection Regimes in Partially Ionized Plasmas: Numerical Model and Simulation Setup

 The electromagnetic field is evolved by the full Maxwell's equations

 akin to kinetic approaches.
 The fluid species and the electromagnetic field are coupled through the source terms on the right-hand-side of the momentum and energy equations.
 Resonant charge exchange between the ion and neutral populations is not included in this study.
 To assess its potential impact, we estimated the momentum transfer rates from both elastic collision and charge exchange using the charge exchange formulation from the multifluid MHD model in \citet{JJAPOP}.
 The two rates were found to be of the same order of magnitude.
 Thus, we argue that within the parameter regime investigated in this study, neglecting charge exchange is unlikely to alter the fundamental reconnection physics or scaling laws.
-In addition, electron-neutral collisions are also neglected due to their low rates and impact compared to ion-neutral collisions.

 In this investigation, we set up the five-moment simulations to resemble those used by \citet{JJAPOP} but with some modifications.
 We work in the $x$-$y$ domain, with $\hat{x}$ and $\hat{y}$ being the inflow and outflow direction of the magnetic reconnection, $\hat{z}$ being the out-of-plane direction.
 The neutral species was initialized as a uniform background at rest.
 An ionization fraction is defined by